Neuro-Infections

 Mitochondrial dysfunction in Chronic Fatigue Syndrome due to toxins

-Chronic Fatigue Syndrome (ME/CFS) is often traumatically trivialized in general practice.
-Patients are prescribed antidepressants and exercise therapy—an absolutely pathological misjudgment when the syndrome is underpinned by persistent chronic Lyme disease.
-As a researcher in proteomics and neuro-infections, I will show you why CFS is, in truth, a measurable, bacterially induced energy collapse at the cellular level.
+Chronic Fatigue Syndrome (ME/CFS) is often traumatically trivialized in classic general practice.
+Patients are incorrectly prescribed antidepressants and activating exercise therapy—an absolutely pathological and highly dangerous misjudgment when the syndrome, as in many cases, is underpinned by persistent neurological Lyme disease.
+As a researcher in proteomics and neuro-infections, I will show you here why CFS is not mere "fatigue", but in truth a measurable, bacterially induced energy collapse at the deepest cellular level.

 Breaching the Blood-Brain Barrier